 Optional bear viewing ($850 pp) should be booked with registration.
 You should be fit enough to walk at least two miles over uneven terrain.
 Rubber boots or hip waders are supplied.
 Times are based on bears, weather and tides, but the trips run 5-7 hours, typically a one hour to one and a half hour scenic flight each way and 3 hours on the beach/streams with bears.
 This is an outing with professional guides that we book for you.

 The airport for this journey is Ted Stevens Anchorage International Airport (ANC).
 Please plan to arrive in Anchorage, Alaska (ANC) at a time convenient for you on August 7.
-Plan on a taxi, Uber or Lyft ride into the Hotel Captain Cook.
+Plan on a taxi, Uber or Lyft ride into the Copper Whale hotel.
 Please plan departures at a time convenient to you on August 15.